 - Recommend the right software solutions

-Course Typically Offered: In-class during Winter.
-Online during Summer quarter
+Course Typically Offered: Online during Fall and Winter quarter

 Next steps: Upon completion of this class, consider enrolling in other courses in the Software Engineering Management Certificate.